Mental Health Month Celebrating hope, continuing work

 Building on this success, SCDMH is preparing to introduce a companion mental health screener this fall that parents and guardians can take on behalf of or alongside their children.
 Like the adult screener, staff will review the questionnaire and converse with them in real-time to assist them in connecting to the resources they need.

-“If we look at the most recent statistics, nationally, the suicide rate in the U.S. increased in 2021, but in South Carolina, it decreased,” said SCDMH Emergency Services Program Director Jennifer Butler.
+“If we look at the most recent statistics, nationally, the suicide rate in the U.S. increased in 2021, but in South Carolina, it decreased,” SCDMH Emergency Services Program Director Jennifer Butler said.
 “The data show our efforts are saving lives, that we have many reasons to hope.
-Still, we know we still have work to do – one life lost to suicide is one too many.”
+Still, we know we still have work to do — one life lost to suicide is one too many.”

+“We continue to make progress in South Carolina in meeting people where they are,” inteirm SCDMH Director Dr. Robert Bank said.
+“That might mean help from a clinician and a peer who’s been there themselves at a home if someone is in crisis.”

 The SCDMH’s mission is to support the recovery of people with mental illnesses.
 The department provides clinical services to about 100,000 patients each year, about 30,000 of whom are children.